 When considering locum tenens and medical moonlighting positions, you might come across the term locum hospitalist.
-If you are interested in learning more about the locum hospitalist role, the experts at OnCall Staffing are here with insight.
+If you are interested in learning more about the locum hospitalist role, the experts at OnCall Solutions are here with insight.

 A Closer Look at Locum Hospitalists